 Earn 80,000 IHG Points (Up to 10 Nights!)

 This card offers a great initial signup bonus and a free annual night (valid at any property) every year you remain a cardmember.

 Annual bonus: One free night, valid at any property worldwide

-Unfortunately for me, there’s no affiliate link for this card, but I have it myself and continue to recommend it almost every day as a great entry-point to free stays.
+I have this card myself and continue to recommend it almost every day as a great entry-point to free stays.
 It’s definitely a keeper.

 Annual bonus: Free Night at a Category 1-4 property

-Another non-affiliate link for a card that I recommend all the time.
+I recommend this card all the time.
 Overall the IHG and Hyatt offers are slightly more valuable, but this one is good, too

 Annual bonus: Free Weekend Night every year you spend $10,000 or more on the card.